ichoukou/OuyeXie.github.io/Languages/IELTS/22 delayed flight.md

     - the first leg
     - the outgoing journey
     - uneventful
+    - uneventful enough
-    - in the boarding lounge
+    - on arrival in the boarding lounge
     - at ... airport
+    - considerable inconvenience
     - due to commence work
     - band 6, ... was entirely to blame for this ...
     - foul-up